CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4 - Appearance.md

 When the elongation of any object is $0\degree$, there is no difference in longitude between it and the Sun, and it is known to be [*in conjunction*](https://en.wikipedia.org/wiki/Conjunction_(astronomy)) with the Sun.
 Note that for inner planets, conjunction can happen at two points in the orbit (at the point $B$ when the phase is $\approx100$%, and at the point $C$ when the phase is $\approx0$%).
 For outer planets, conjunction can only happen when it is on the far side of the Sun (point $A$).
 For moons, conjunction can only happen when the moon is on the near side of the Sun (phase $\approx0$%), and this is called the [*new moon*](https://en.wikipedia.org/wiki/New_moon).

 When the elongation is $180\degree = -180\degree$, the object is known to be at [*opposition*](https://en.wikipedia.org/wiki/Opposition_(astronomy)) with the Sun, and can only happen with outer planets (when the outer planet is at $D$) and moons (in which case this is known as the [*full moon*](https://en.wikipedia.org/wiki/Full_moon)).
 Note that for outer planets, the phase is $\approx100$% at both opposition and conjunction.

+Because the Moon orbits from West to East, its elongation increases as time passes.
+It goes from being in conjunction to the Sun to being in quadrature, then to being in opposition, then to quadrature again before going back to being in conjunction.
+It is easy to see that when the Moon's elongation is East, it is *waxing* (its phase is getting larger), and its Elongation is West, it is *waning* (its phase is getting smaller).

 ### The Synodic Period